Some people may shy away from recipes using a water bath or a bain marie because it sounds like an unnecessary hassle. I’ve been there.

 Two perks of adding this simple step:

-1. The water bath adds moisture to the oven.
+1. The steam from the hot water bath adds moisture to the oven.
 This is important for baking treats like cheesecake which tends to crack when the top is dried out and splits before the insides are done.

 2. It gives a more even and slower heat source than the direct heat of your oven.
 The water distributes heat around the cake pan, protecting delicate foods by maintaining an even low-moisture heat.